RECENT NEWS IN ORAL MOTOR & RELATED TOPICS

 There is no argument from the OMI that we need more level 1 & 2 research for all areas of our field including oral motor, oral placement and feeding; however to disregard all other research but level 1 research as EBP negates the whole point ASHA makes.
 I encourage all therapists to engage in social media with caution and with a mutual respect for one another as outlined in the code (under Principle of Ethics IV) : Individuals shall uphold the dignity and autonomy of the professions, maintain collaborative and harmonious interprofessional and intraprofessional relationships, and accept the professions' self-imposed standards.
 For more on social media, you can read the ASHA LEADER article I co-authored with DR. Jennifer Moore.

 If you are in private practice and require support in EBP for your work please refer to the position statement of the American Academy of Private Practice in Speech-Language Pathology and Audiology.
 I worked with a committee to create this document.
 Read it here: http://www.aappspa.org/slp-aud.item.94/aappspa-position-statement-oral-motor-therapy.html

 ♦ Board Members Update

-Several Board members and Consultants to the Board were presenters at ASHA Connect and at the ASHA Convention in 2016.
+Several Board members and Consultants to the Board were presenters at ASHA Connect and at the ASHA Convention in 2016, 2017 and 2018.
 Please see the EBP in Progress Page for more information.

 19 July 2015 | Conversations in Speech Pathology: with Robyn Merkel-Walsh